FREE Shipping on orders over $899

 To prevent epicondylitis, consider following these tips:

-1. Exercise and stretching: Perform strengthening exercises and appropriate stretches for the forearm muscles.
+1. Exercise and stretching: Perform strengthening exercises and stretches appropriate for the forearm muscles.

 Remember that prevention is better than cure